-Types of Forces
+What Types of Forces Are There?

 This is the force exerted by gravity on an object.
 It depends on the mass of the object and varies slightly depending on where it is located on the planet and the distance from the center of the Earth.
 An object's weight is less on the Moon and this is why the Apollo astronauts seemed to bounce around a lot and could jump higher.
 However it could be greater on other planets.
 Weight is due to the gravitational force of attraction between two bodies.
 It is proportional to the mass of the bodies and inversely proportional to the square of the distance apart.
-In engineering, this force acting on a structure is known as a load.

 Tensile or Compressive Reaction